 Several food/food products entering Singapore must originate from establishments approved by SFA.
-Food/food products that require proper accreditations or procedures include the following: Meat and meat products, processed eggs, fresh table eggs, and live poultry.
+Food/food products that require proper accreditations or procedures include the following: Meat and meat products, processed eggs, fresh table eggs, live poultry, and live oysters.
 Overseas establishments that supply these products are required to apply for accreditation with SFA.
 Applications are to be submitted through the supplying country's competent authorities.
 While other imported foods such as processed food products and fresh fruit/vegetables do not require facility registration, they are required to be sourced from suppliers that are under proper supervision of approved overseas regulatory authorities.

 Facility registration for meat/meat products: Slaughterhouses and meat-processing establishment applications for accreditations should be submitted through the competent authorities of the exporting countries.
+Meat and meat products refer to products that contain more than 5% meat content and include animal oil and fat.
 They must follow the steps below:

-- Ensure that the country is accredited by SFA: SFA will only consider applications from slaughterhouses and meat processing establishments from SFA approved exporting countries. - Submit the application to the competent authority of the exporting country.
+- Ensure that the country is accredited by SFA: SFA will only consider applications from slaughterhouses and meat processing establishments from SFA approved exporting countries.
+Submit the application to the competent authority of the exporting country.
 If raw meat is being used for further processing, the product must be obtained from slaughterhouses approved by SFA.
-The reader may want to use SFA's database to search for approved overseas establishments. - Download and complete (in English) the application form:
+The reader may want to use SFA's database to search for approved overseas establishments.
+Please click here for the link to the database for approved/accredited overseas meat and egg processing establishments. - Download and complete (in English) the application form:

 File Form File Type

 Slaughterhouse/Cutting Plant SFA Form-SH

-Canning/Processing Plant SFA Form-PPA
+Canning/Processing Plant SFA Form-PP